netrc/tiddlyGithub/Readme.md

 * At GitHub, click on your user icon, select Settings, then Developer Settings
-* In the Personal Access Token page, "Create a new token" ** any name
+* In the Personal Access Token page, "Create a new token"
+  * any name
-** *You must select the 'repo' scope (permission)*  (i've forgotten to do this more than i care to admit)
+  * *You must select the 'repo' scope (permission)*  (i've forgotten to do this more than i care to admit)
 * Once created, immediately copy this string somewhere - the text of the PAT needs to be copied in to the tiddlyGithub downloader and to the GitHub save settings and the bookmarklet
 * Note that once you refresh the page, you aren't allowed to see the PAT clear-text.
 However, it is trivial to make new PATs as needed (and delete old PATS that aren't needed).

 ### tiddlyGithub

-* go to https://netrc.github.io/tiddlyGithub and enter your username, repo name, and the PAT, and click 'save' ** these values are stored in browser local storage
+* go to https://netrc.github.io/tiddlyGithub and enter your username, repo name, and the PAT, and click 'save'
+  * these values are stored in browser local storage
-* code runningn in your browser will now download the index.html and run it
+* code running in your browser will now download the index.html and run it

 ### GitHub Saver